Weekly COVID-19 numbers - Houston Today

-There were 31 new active cases of COVID-19 on Nov.
-26, bringing the total to 381 in the Northern Health region.
-B.C. is reporting 341 new cases of COVID-19, including four epi-linked cases, for a total of 3,035 active cases in the province.
+There were 51 new active cases of COVID-19 on Dec.
+3, bringing the total to 351 in the Northern Health region, compared to 381 from Nov.
+26. B.C. is reporting 405 new cases of COVID-19, including four epi-linked cases, for a total of 3,071 active cases in the province.

-As Nov.
-26, 2021, 91 per cent of eligible people 12 and older in B.C. have received their first dose of COVID-19 vaccine and 87.6 per cent have received their second dose.
+As of Dec.
+3, 2021, 91.6 per cent of eligible people 12 and older in B.C. have received their first dose of COVID-19 vaccine and 88.5 per cent have received their second dose.
+In addition, 11 per cent have received the third dose.

-According to Northern Health statistics, as of Nov.
-24, Houston had 78 per cent of eligible people ages 18 or over with one dose of the vaccine, and 72 per cent fully vaccinated.

 Have a story tip?
 Email: